 Between 2004 and 2010 an international exchange partnership of lecturers with the HEC Montréal Business School is carried out.
 Some professors give their lectures at the partners institution.

 Under the Lisbon Recognition Convention, the harmonization of the BMD (Bachelor-Master-Doctorate) system takes place.
-As of 2005, the degree has become a two-year integrated program: 1st and 2nd year of Master’s degree.
-The new name of the program is International Project Management (Management des Projets Internationaux in French).
+As of 2005, the degree has become a two-year integrated program.
+The new name of the program is International Project Management (Management des Projets Internationaux).
 Students with various educational backgrounds can apply for this program: economics, management studies, political science as well as scientific and technical studies.

-In 2014, the International Project Management Master’s degree was the only degree at the Economics & Management Strasbourg Faculty granted the Prize of Degree Excellence 2014 (Prix d’Excellence Formation 2014 financé par l’IdEx “ in French).
+In 2014, the Master’s in International Project Management was the only degree at the Economics & Management Strasbourg Faculty granted the Prize of Degree Excellence 2014 (Prix d’Excellence Formation 2014 financé par l’IdEx).
 This prize appraises the quality of schooling, contribution to the success of students and the international openness of the degree.
 The prize shows the excellence of the degree as such.

 Photo: Presentation of the Prix d’Excellence Formation 2014 financé par l’IdEx to six awarded degrees of University of Strasbourg.
 The Master’s representative, Professor Schwob, is 4th from left.